WinPlay02/GitCraft/readme.md

       --patch-lvt            Generates local variable tables of the Minecraft jars for versions where they were stripped during obfuscation.
+      --preening-enabled     Undo merging of specialized and bridge methods.
       --refresh              Refreshes the decompilation by deleting old decompiled artifacts and restarting.
 This may be useful, if the decompiler has been updated or